 - There’s a legal reason.
 If you’re involved in a car accident with a government vehicle, you need to understand the FTCA to file a government injury claim.

 Be advised: there’s more than one Tort Claims Act.
 The federal act relates to federal agencies.
 State and local governments might have a Tort Claims Act of their own.

 What does the FTCA determine?

 The FTCA shields government employees from liability when they act on behalf of the U.S.

 This means that civil servants are not immediately held legally responsible for any civil wrongdoings while doing their job.
 This is the case as long as they act according to FTCA’s guidelines.

 If, for example, you are in a car accident when driving a government vehicle, the FTCA will determine whether you’re liable or not for that event.
-On the other hand, if a government employee rear-ended you with a government-owned vehicle, the FTCA determines how you should file a legal claim.
+On the other hand, if a government employee rear-ended you causing injury while they were driving a government-owned vehicle, the FTCA determines how you should file a legal claim.